Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Vampiric**: You learn the Vampiric Touch spell and can cast it once a day without expending any mana.
 When you cast the spell you have a +6 to hit, unless your spellcasting class has a better modifier.

-**Vampirres Curse**: You heal equal all the necrotic damage you deal, but whenever you take radiant damage you gain stacks of grievous wounds equal to the damage taken, as well as you must succeed a constitution saving thow (dc:10 or half the damage taken, whatever number is higher) or be stunned until the end of your turn.
+**Vampires Curse**: You heal equal to half the necrotic damage you deal, but whenever you take radiant damage you gain stacks of grievous wounds equal to the damage taken.

 _You gain a +1 to all arcana checks_